biotz/hydrogen.module.core/README.md

      and in production environment
      (as part of `:duct.compiler/cljs` config).
     - `{:externs-paths {:production ["a.js"] :development ["x.js" "y.js"]}}`
-- This module is used by Hydrogen CE and by [Hydrogen duct template](https://github.com/magnetcoop/hydrogen.cljs.duct-template).
+- This module is used by Hydrogen CE and by [Hydrogen duct template](https://github.com/magnetcoop/hydrogen.duct-template).
 For this reason it usually starts with `:add-example-api? true` option to make running demo more effortless.
 The default for this option is `false` so there's probably nothing for you to care about :)

 #### Note
 Figwheel expects files with .js extension inside its source directories to be a foreign library.
 And foreign libraries **MUST** declare a namespace.
-In fact, figwheel assumes it, and if it doesn't find it and can't map the file back to a source .cljs file, it bombs out with a NullPointerException.
+In fact, figwheel assumes it, and if it doesn't find it and can't map the file back to a source  file, it bombs out with a NullPointerException.

 So even if this is *NOT* a foreign library, but just an externs file,